elix/elix/mixins/docs/ShadowReferencesMixin.md

 <a name="module_ShadowReferencesMixin"></a>

 ## ShadowReferencesMixin ⇒ <code>Class</code>
-Mixin to create references to elements in a component's Shadow DOM subtree.
+This mixin creates references to elements in a component's Shadow DOM subtree.

 This adds a member on the component called `this.$` that can be used to reference shadow elements with IDs.
 E.g., if component's shadow contains an